Components

 <body props="{ name , age }">

-<p>You are { age } and you are { isEligible } to drive </p>
+<p>You are { age } years old, which makes you { isEligible } to drive.</p>

 </body>